-We first discuss quickly the possible use of the HQP solver.
-Then we expose the robotics setup that has been used in the experiment, implementing IK for a humanoid robot.
+We first discuss quickly a possible use of the HQP solver.
+Then we expose the robotics setup that has been used in the next section, implementing IK for a humanoid robot.
 An important aspect is to prove the stability of the controller.
-The theoretical results is expressed in Sec.
-5.2 but only the main lines of the proof are given.
+The theoretical result is expressed in Sec.
+5.2 and the main lines of the proof are given.
 The IK scheme is then used in the next section to validate the interest of our approach.

 As explained above, the hierarchical formulation has been used in robotics for IK and ID.
 IK is straight-forward, since the solver variable is the robot velocity.
-In ID, the main variable are the joint torques but the robot acceleration and the external contact forces have also to be considered [Collette et al., 2007].
-On a robotics point of view, IK is more limited (many constraints of the robot such as actuator limits or humanoid balance) can not be expressed properly.
+In ID, the main variables are the joint torques but the robot acceleration and the external contact forces have also to be considered [Collette et al., 2007].
+On a robotics point of view, IK is more limited (many constraints of the robot such as actuator limits or humanoid balance) cannot be expressed properly.
 However, it is also more widely used and easier to understand.
-To limit the context of this paper, we kept IK in this paper.
+To limit the context of this paper, we focus on IK here.
 Hierarchical ID with the same solver is discussed in [Saab et al., 2013].